Hatha Yoga at Infö

 We conduct special classes on Sundays to promote a better understanding of yoga practices.
 Each class focuses on a special theme to guide students through practice with clarity and intention.
 Previous themes include anapana meditation, yoga for willpower and confidence, yin and yoga nidra, office yoga, hormone yoga, chakra yoga and yoga for back pain.
 These session are open to all, and are taught by a rotation of experienced teachers from the United States, Greece, South Africa, and Iran.
 The course language is English unless otherwise noted.

-108 Surya Namaskar: Celebrate the Spring Equinox
+108 Surya Namaskar: Celebrate the Summer Solstice

 In this 90-minute session, students will elevate their yoga practice by challenging themselves both mentally and physically to complete 108 rounds of sun salutations to mark and celebrate the change of seasons.
 This session is recommended for intermediate and advanced students or those who can practice sun salutations safely.
 The rounds are performed continuously without a pause in between.
 When needed, students can rest in child pose or sit in meditation.
 Remember to bring a mat, a towel, and a bottle water, and be prepared to enjoy this meditative, magical and sweaty session!